 Tantalum is a highly durable metal that is resistant to breakage and it won't shatter if dropped.
 Any man who works with machinery on a daily basis will love a tantalum wedding band, as it can stand up to an active lifestyle with ease.
 Best of all, minor scratches can easily be polished out, allowing you to maintain your ring’s smooth luster.

 Tantalum has a deep, rich, natural color that is purely masculine.
 Whether polished or dirty, tantalum has a gunmetal quality to it, having a natural luster that is stylish and sleek.
 It will shine bright in daylight, helping to catch the eye of any passerby.

 Source: Dean Drobot/Shutterstock.com

 Price might not be your first concern when shopping for a wedding ring, as it is a testament to love that will last forever, but some couples might still be shopping within a budget.
 Like any other precious metal, tantalum comes with a price tag, which is determined by its global scarcity; however, it is less expensive than a precious metal like platinum, putting it in an affordable sector between industrial and precious metals.
-If you’re looking for an incredible ring that won’t physically break or break your budget, a tantalum wedding band is the way to go.
+If you’re looking for an incredible ring that won’t break itself or break your budget, a tantalum wedding band is the way to go.

 Unlike some other jewelry, tantalum does not require special care once you begin wearing it.
 While an occasional polish will keep the clean-looking fresh while moving any minor buffs, you can get by with cleaning it with nothing more than basic soap and water.
 Just make sure to store it in a safe place if you ever take it off for any particularly rough activities.
-While it is highly scratch-resistant, you don’t want to leave it in a space where it will be free to bounce around against other objects.
+While it is scratch-resistant, it's not scratch-proof, so you don’t want to leave it in a space where it will be free to bounce around against other objects.

 6. Skin Irritation